 Community Sport and Health Officer, Apprenticeship

-You will be employed as Community Sport and Health Officer (CSHO) to initiate behaviour change with regards to engagement in sport and physical activity across local communities.
-By working within and across local organisations will scope, organise and coordinate the delivery of opportunities for local communities to get more physically active.
+You will be employed as Community Sport and Health Officer (CSHO) to initiate behaviour change with regards to engagement in sport and physical activity across local communities, with the key role of creating opportunities for local communities to get more physically active.
+By working within and across local organisations you will scope, organise and coordinate the delivery of opportunities for local communities to improve their wellbeing.
 You will be employed by organisations in the fields of leisure, sport, youth work, youth justice, outdoor education, or public health.

 You will learn and gain a comprehensive understanding of the principles of behaviour change; an ability to adapt delivery to suit different groups in society; knowledge of how to manage and lead colleagues or volunteers; practical experience of how to develop and devise appropriate sports or physical activity programmes; and the expectations of collaborative work with a network of partners/stakeholders.